 Using light line and a small hook on a microfishing pole you can easily present bait to a school of warpaint shiners.
 A small piece of soft white bread works well on a tiny hook.
 So do pieces of red worms or baits like Berkley Euro Larvae.
 In waters with artificial lures only restrictions you can use tiny nymphs like a size 18 to 22 disco midge or a piece of soft plastic on a 1/124 jig head.

 On a traditional spinning setup warpaint shiners can be caught on small lives baits and tiny lures.
-We have caught warpaint shiners on the Mini Magnet purposely and also while targeting trout.
+I have caught warpaint shiners on the Mini Magnet purposely and also while targeting trout.
 Small hooks and light lines are a must for these little fish.